Dr Alys Megan Longley

 Teaching | Current

-In 2020 Alys will be leading Dance 101G - Introduction to Dance as Creative Practice; Dance 215- Improvisation; Dance 107 Contextual Studies; and Dance 121 Dance Writing.
+In 2022 Alys is Course Director for Dance 101G - Introduction to Dance as Creative Practice; Dance 107 Dance Histories and Contexts; and Dance 121 Dance Writing.
 She is supervising in the BDance St(Hons), Masters and PhD.
 She is currently working in Co-Supervisions with Elam School of Fine Arts, Faculty of Education, School of Environment, School of Mathematics and Faculty of Arts- English, Writing and Drama Studies.

 Alys is currently supervising fourteen PhD projects, and has supervised three to completion.
 These projects cover research in 'dark materiality in choreographic practice', inclusive teaching practices in choreographic mentoring; economies of applied theatre; the role of gesture in mathematical learning; the role of creativity in urban wellbeing and somatic, sound-based and site-responsive choreographic practices.

 Alys is supervising two choreographic Masters Research projects.

 NICAI Faculty Early Career Teaching Excellence Award, 2012

 CAI Representative - University of Auckland General Education Board of Studies

 Alys's areas of expertise include creative writing in practice-led research; inclusive dance education; poetic writing as research; improvisation; interdisciplinary practice; narrative research.